Judge declares mistrial in Sen. Menendez bribery trial

 Defense attorneys asked the judge to give them until Dec.
 15 to file a brief for acquittal.
 Prosecutors, meanwhile, gave no immediate indication whether they will seek to retry the senator.

-Menendez, 63, was choked with emotion outside of the federal court in Newark as he thanked his attorneys, his family and fellow senators, including New Jersey Sen. Cory Booker and South Carolina Sen. Lindsey Graham, for their support.
+Menendez, 63, was briefly overcome with emotion outside of the federal court in Newark as he thanked his attorneys, his family and fellow senators, including New Jersey Sen. Cory Booker and South Carolina Sen. Lindsey Graham, for their support.

 He also expressed gratitude to jurors "who saw through the government's false claim and used their Jersey common sense to reject it."